Swastik124/LeetCode/README.md

-# HackerRank
+# LeetCode
-Practiced Questions in Hackerank !!
+Practiced Questions in LeetCode !!